 This post shows students and new users steps to quickly show their desktop on Windows 11 from the far-right corner of the Taskbar.
 Sometimes you may want to quickly see your desktop in Windows 11, but you don’t want to tediously minimize all the many windows you have opened.

 Windows 11 comes with a button that allows users to quickly minimize all opened apps and show the desktop by clicking it and clicking the button again re-open all the apps that were minimized.

 This little feature is very useful especially if you want to quickly show your desktop without disturbing your windows layout.

-When you have all your apps and settings windows open, you can simply click on the tiny vertical line on the far right corner of the taskbar to quickly show your desktop.
+When all your apps and settings windows open, you can simply click on the tiny vertical line on the far right corner of the Taskbar to quickly show your desktop.
 Click it again, to bring everything back.

 This feature is enabled by default, but if it’s disabled, we’ll show you how to enable it or disable it if you don’t want to use it.

 To get started with showing or hiding your desktop on Windows 11, follow the steps below.

 How to quickly show the desktop on Windows 11

 As mentioned above, one can quickly minimize all windows and show the desktop on Windows 11 by clicking on a tiny vertical line on the far right corner of the Taskbar, next to the clock.